NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``water_heater_setpoint_temperature``
      - deg-F
      -
      - The setpoint temperature of water heater.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Water Heating Systems <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-water-heating-systems>`_) is used.
    * - ``water_heater_num_units_served``
      - #
      -